pearcej/cppds/_sources/Introduction/ObjectOrientedProgramminginPythonDefiningClasses.rst

    Figure 8: An Inheritance Hierarchy for C++ Collections

-Lists, tuples, and strings are all types of sequential collections.
+Vectors, arrays, and strings are all types of sequential collections.
 They all inherit common data organization and operations.
 However, each of them is distinct based on whether the data is homogeneous and whether the collection is immutable.
 The children all gain from their parents